Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with descriptions for each parameter.
-The description simply lists the parameters without adding new semantics, meeting the baseline but providing no extra value.
+Schema description coverage is 100% with detailed parameter descriptions.
+The description only restates the parameter names without adding new meaning beyond the schema, so it meets the baseline but offers no extra value.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.